 I am a Scientist at the National Radio Astronomy Observatory.
 I was stationed at NRAO's headquarters in Charlottesville, Virginia for about 28 years.
 I am now fully transferred to NRAO's Array Operations Center in Socorro, NM.
 My main job at the present time is to develop and maintain the software package known as AIPS.
 I am also involved in FITS matters especially in the development of new standards for representing coordinate information.
 I even find time for a bit of life.
 A plain-text version of my curriculum vitae is available.

-The big news around Socorro is that the EVLA is coming.
-There is a version dated October 8, 2012 of the CookBook Appendix E on special considerations for ELA data processing in AIPS.
+The big news around Socorro is that the EVLA is here.
+You may download the latest version, dated April 2014, of the CookBook Appendix E on special considerations for ELA data processing in AIPS.
 It is also available in pdf format.
 I was one of several people who reduced a set of data from the WIDAR-0 version of the new correlator.
 The observations were on the hot core at the center of Orion at K band.
 Two hours were spent one day to cover one GHz with 8192 channels each 0.125 MHz wide.
 Two hours were spent the next day, covering a slightly overlapping 1 GHz, and 1 hours was spent on a third day doing another 1 GHz.
 Karl Menten provided line identifications.
 The full spectrum I obtained with AIPS is shown in poster which also shows blown-up spectra and hue-intensity images of some of the molecular lines.
 Only 12 antennas were used for this experiment.
 The full EVLA when it it is up and running will be absolutely amazing.
 And some day the software will catch up.

 My pages on these matters include the following items: